The Ultimate Guide to Headless CMS

 Nuxt.js

 Nuxt.js is a free and open source JavaScript library based on Vue.js, Node.js, Webpack and Babel.js.
 Nuxt is inspired by Next.js, which is a framework of similar purpose, based on React.js.
-Nuxt.js enables developers to build Server Side Rendered applications where a Node.js server delivers HTML to the client based on Vue components, rather than running JavaScript on the client side.
+Nuxt.js enables developers to build Server Side Rendered applications.
+A Node.js server delivers HTML to the client based on Vue components, rather than running JavaScript on the client side.

 Svelte icon